Sample pages (PDF)

 Printed copy $8.65

-Math Mammoth Division 1 is a worktext about the concept of division, basic division facts (as based on the multiplication tables), and the concept of remainder in division.
+Math Mammoth Division 1 is a worktext that covers the concept of division, finding whole-number quotients within 0-100 (essentially, the basic division facts), and bar graphs and pictographs.
 It is most suitable for third grade, after the student knows the multiplication tables.

+I recommend the student know the multiplication tables fairly well before starting this book.
 In fact, the approach taken here to teach division facts is to simply base them on the multiplication tables, and not to teach them as a separate set of facts to memorize.
-This is very efficient, and works well when the student knows the times tables, but is near useless for someone who doesn't know them.
+This is very efficient, and works well when the student knows the times tables, but is nearly useless for someone who doesn't know them.
+Several lessons in the book focus on this basic concept that division problems can be solved by thinking of multiplication.

 You can find free videos covering topics of this book at https://www.mathmammoth.com/videos/ (choose 3rd grade, then division).